 You can maximize the power of your oats by combining them with other wholesome ingredients, such as nuts, fruits, seeds, and even legumes and vegetables!

 This page has three different hearty oat recipes that will help you start your day fully charged!
-First, Classic Oatmeal, a comforting hot cereal topped with melting brown sugar and energy boosting ingredients like banana, blueberries and hemp seeds.
-Second, Savory Oatmeal, with spices, sausage, corn, and veggies, which makes a perfect meal for a cold winter morning.
-Third, the refreshing no-cook variant, Overnight Soaked Oats, ideal for summer time and definitely irresistible!
+First, the refreshing no-cook variant, Overnight Soaked Oats, ideal for summer time and definitely irresistible!
+Second, the Classic Oatmeal, a comforting hot cereal topped with melting brown sugar and energy boosting ingredients like banana, blueberries and hemp seeds.
+And last, an original Savory Oatmeal, with spices, sausage, corn, and veggies, which makes a perfect meal for a cold winter morning.

 Classic Oatmeal, GSU’s Style